zoxpx/pxdocs/content/reference/CLI/cloud-snaps.md

 Note that the restored volume will not be attached or mounted automatically.

 {{<info>}}
-{{% content "shared/reference-CLI-optimized-restores-definition.md" %}}
+**NOTE:**

+* As long as the backup was taken from a Portworx cluster of version 2.0 or great, Portworx restores cloudsnaps with the same `repl` value of the volume the backup was taken from.
+* With {{< pxEnterprise >}} 2.1.0, users can choose to do optimized restores.
+Optimized restores create a snapshot of every successful restore and use that snapshot for the next incremental restore of the same volume.
 For more details about optimized restores, visit the [Enabling optimized restores](/reference/cli/cluster/#enabling-optimized-restores) section.
 {{</info>}}